algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 }
 ```

-This makes the performance on large arrays roughly the same, although the graph still grows faster as the branchy version also prefetches "grandchildren", "grand-grandchildren", and so on — although the chance that the prediction is correct diminishes exponentially:
+With prefetching, the performance on large arrays becomes roughly the same:

 ![](../img/search-branchless-prefetch.svg)

+The graph still grows faster as the branchy version also prefetches "grandchildren", "grand-grandchildren", and so on — although the usefulness of each new speculative read diminishes exponentially as the prediction is less and less likely to be correct.

-We can also fetch ahead by more than one layer, but the number of fetches we would need will grow exponentially.
+In the branchless version, we could also fetch ahead by more than one layer, but the number of fetches we'd need also grows exponentially.
 Instead, we will try a different approach to optimize memory operations.

 ## Optimizing the Layout